kvn42999/Subcellular-Feature-Based-Classification-Alpha-Beta-Cells/README.md

 - 3D Vesicle Metrics: Creating UMAP representation of vesicle data.
 Vesicle are colored by insulin/glucagon vesicle identity, which cell they originate from, and by vesicle feature values.
 - Random Forests, XGBoost, Logistic Regression: Using these 3 models to predict whether a given group of vesicles from an alpha or beta cell is a glucagon vesicle or insulin vesicle.
 An application of this model is to predict the identity of an unknown cell.
 - UMAP of Primary Alpha and Beta: UMAP representation of whole cell metrics.

+Python version 3.10.9